juseg/juseg.github.io/_pages/about.md

   image="https://live.staticflickr.com/65535/48936931001_6701ea0f7d_m.jpg" %}

 Thank you for taking a look at my homepage.
-I am a computational geoscientist with a passion for glacial landscapes, currently in-between jobs.
+I am a computational geoscientist with a passion for glacial landscapes, currently working at the [Department of Water and Climate](HYDR) at the Vrije Universiteit Brussel (VUB).
 I have used Python programming, high-performance computing (of glaciers dynamics) and fieldwork in remote environments (of the North American Cordillera and Greenland) to try and understand glacier changes past and present.

 This website is built with [Jekyll](https://jekyllrb.com) and hosted on [Github Pages](https://pages.github.com).
 It is powered by